nelci592/reporting-docs/designing-reports/connecting-to-data/report-parameters/how-to-cascade-parameters-with-applied-filtering-on-report-level.md

 ##

-1. Using the [DataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/datasource-wizard%}) bind the report to SqlDataSource with query:
+1. Using the[DataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/datasource-wizard%})bind the report to SqlDataSource with query:

     ````SQL